Opinion | A government shutdown to protest vaccine mandates? Welcome to today’s GOP.

-Now we’re learning that a hard core group of GOP Senators is trying to stage a government shutdown to defund one of President Biden’s vaccine mandates.
+Now we’re learning that a hardcore group of GOP senators is trying to stage a government shutdown to defund one of President Biden’s vaccine mandates.
 Here again we constantly hear that fears of Big Government drive opposition to any and all mandates designed to combat the coronavirus pandemic.

 But this new episode provides a way to revisit this notion.
-When placed in the context of all the other GOP maneuvering on covid, it’s hard to discern a broader consistent organizing principle here other than opposition to pretty much any kind of collective action that might mitigate the pandemic.
+When placed in the context of all the other GOP maneuvering on covid-19, it’s hard to discern a broader consistent organizing principle here other than opposition to pretty much any kind of collective action that might mitigate the pandemic.

-Politico reports that a small gang of GOP Senators is threatening to withhold support for a short term measure funding the government unless Democratic leaders agree to deny funding for Biden’s vaccine policy for the private sector.
-Biden’s Labor Department is developing a rule requiring big companies to mandate vaccines or regular testing for their workers.
+Politico reports that a small gang of GOP senators is threatening to withhold support for a short-term measure funding the government unless Democratic leaders agree to deny funding for Biden’s vaccine policy for the private sector.
+The Labor Department is developing a rule requiring big companies to mandate vaccines or regular testing for their workers.

 Until that’s defunded, those GOP senators will not agree to a procedural move allowing the government to stay open — every senator must agree to expedite the short term funding bill by “unanimous consent” — and they plan to delay things until past the Friday deadline when funding runs out.

 It’s unclear how many GOP senators will support this, and Senate Minority Leader Mitch McConnell (R-Ky.) reportedly isn’t too fazed.
-But Politico reports that a bloc of House right wingers are also behind the plot and are pressing leadership to stand with those senators.
+But Politico reports that a bloc of House right-wingers are also behind the plot and are pressing leadership to stand with those senators.

 In political terms, this is pretty loopy.
 The public hates government shutdowns: Recall that during the 2013 standoff, the ACA was very unpopular at that point, but Republicans got their behinds handed to them nonetheless.